29 Dec 2007

 Orson Scott Card, _Ender's Game_.
 I'd never read it, it was pretty good.

 I read those Baroque Cycle books by Neal Stephenson.
 They were sort of enjoyable but too long-winded and stylized.
-I suspect he's
+I suspect he's jumped the shark.

 David Foster Wallace, The Girl With The Curious Hair.
 I didn't really care for it.